Greenhouse gas emission statistics - air emissions accounts

-This article analyses the emissions of three greenhouse gases (GHGs) in the European Union (EU) by emitting economic activities (industries and households).
-The three GHGs are carbon dioxide (CO2), nitrous oxide (N2O) and methane (CH4).
-Fluorinated gases (hydrofluorocarbons, perfluorocarbons, sulphur hexafluoride and natrium trifluoride), which are responsible for about 2 % of the EU’s greenhouse gas emissions, are not included in this analysis.
+This article analyses the emissions of greenhouse gases (GHGs) in the European Union (EU) by emitting economic activities (industries and households).
+The GHGs comprise carbon dioxide (CO2), nitrous oxide (N2O), methane (CH4) and fluorinated gases (hydrofluorocarbons (HFC), perfluorocarbons (PFC), sulphur hexafluoride (SF6) and natrium trifluoride (NF3)).